JWriter20/Markov-Chain/README.md

 # Markov-Chain
-A very rudimentary version of a Markov-Chain
+An aplication of a Markov-Chain that uses a passage of text (a book for example) to generate a random passage that makes gramatical sense.